wendyoutwest/Algolia-info/improve-perf-ios.md

 searcher.strategy = strategy
 ```

-**Note:** *As is customary for delegates, a `Searcher` does not retain its strategy.
-You must therefore ensure that its lifetime exceeds that of the searcher.*
+**Note:** A Searcher does not retain its strategy.
+The lifetime must exceed that of the searcher.

 #### Writing your own strategy